we-speak/media-server/README.md

 $ cd app
 # For node 16
 $ npm install
-# For node 18, use legacy peer dependencies
+# For node 18 or higher, use legacy peer dependencies
 $ npm install --legacy-peer-deps
 ```